SAS achieves record revenue in 2014 – $3.09 billion

 Adoption of SAS Visual Analytics continued to surge.
 Introduced two years ago, the product is now licensed at nearly 3,400 customer sites, and revenue increased by 12 percent.
 Two new releases of the popular data visualization software gave customers a wide range of deployment options including public cloud, and the flexibility to use a variety of data sources, including Hadoop and SAP HANA.
 Customers including Italian wine retailer Wineverse, Brazilian bank Banco Santander and French retailer Schiever sought to increase customer insights and reduce operational costs with SAS Visual Analytics.

 Other high-growth product suites included high-performance analytics, customer intelligence and data management.
-SAS fraud solutions also performed well, as organizations such as the commonwealth of Kentucky sought to reduce losses from fraudulent activity and rapidly changing threats.
+SAS fraud solutions also performed well, as organizations such as the State of Kentucky sought to reduce losses from fraudulent activity and rapidly changing threats.

 Growth transcends borders and industries